 It may be better to borrow money rather than take a 401(k) hardship withdrawal.
 Too many people cash out of a 401(k) plan or take a hardship withdrawal to pay medical expenses when their 401(k) money would be protected.
 Try working out a payment plan before you touch your 401(k) money.

 After You Take a 401(k) Hardship Withdrawal

-401(k) Hardship Withdrawal or 401(k) Loan?
+401(k) Hardship Withdrawal vs. 401(k) Loan

-If you do not pay back the full amount you borrowed according to the repayment plan then any remaining loan amount will become a taxable distribution to you and may also be subject to a 10% early withdrawal penalty tax if you are not yet age 59 1/2.
+If you do not pay back the full amount you borrowed according to the repayment plan, then any remaining loan amount will become a taxable distribution.
+It may also be subject to a 10% early withdrawal penalty tax (if you are not yet age 59 1/2).

 Because of these differences, a 401(k) plan loan allows more flexibility than a 401(k) plan hardship withdrawal.

 A hardship is just that—a hardship.
 It won't be something you planned.
 Often, it will be an emergency or dire situation, and you may be out of options, but if other options remain, exhaust those first.